 For us it is important that we continue to improve our environmental performance at all of our manufacturing plants in the US and in Mexico.
 Because of this, we committed to and achieved ISO 14001 certification at every one of our plants.
 ISO 14001 is the most commonly used framework for an Environmental Management System (EMS), designed to promote and encourage superior environmental performance.
 The voluntary program promotes pollution prevention and innovative approaches to meet and go beyond regulatory requirements.
-While we have a large impact by certifying our own facilities, we know that the impact is even greater if we get our suppliers involved, and we strongly encourage our supply base to pursue this certification as well.
+While we have a large impact by certifying our own facilities, we know that the impact is even greater if we get our suppliers involved, and it is required that all DTNA suppliers be ISO 14001 certified by the end of 2018.

 There are many ways to improve environmental performance, and we found that reducing the waste from our manufacturing plants was one where we could have an impact - a very big impact.
 And we didn’t just reduce our waste, we completely eliminated sending any waste to the landfill from any of our manufacturing plants!
 Starting with our Freightliner Custom Chassis plant, which achieved this in 2009, all of our plants have worked tirelessly to eliminate any waste going to the landfill and all of our plants achieved this by 2016.
 This was by no means a small feat, and it required coordination and cooperation from all groups in every plant to reduce, reuse, and recycle to meet our goal.